wp-plugins/wordpress-simple-survey/readme.txt

 * Originating version.

 == Upgrade Notice ==

+= 3.3.0 =
+* Contains new compressed JS and CSS assets.
+You may need to clear your browser cache.
+If you have edited the plugin's CSS and JS files directly, you will need to manually merge your changed into the new files.

 = 3.0.0 =
 * WARNING: The 3.x branch is not backwards compatible with the 2.x branch.
 If you choose to upgrade you will have to re-setup your quizzes and questions.
 You will also lose direct access to your stored results but they will still exist in the database.
 Please read all the documentation before upgrading.